department-of-veterans-affairs/caseflow/docs/support-engineering.md

 Support should receive regular training from product teams so that they understand products in depth.
 This will help them triage issues.

 ## Questions to ask users
 Product teams should provide support with a list of questions to ask users.
-This may very between teams but will consist of something like:
+This may vary between teams but will consist of something like:
 - What is the file number?
 - If the application is slow, are other VA services (like VBMS) slow?